-International, advanced standing, and transfer students will only be considered for non-University-based funding (Federal loan, ifapplicable, and alternative loans).
+International, advanced standing (PASS), and Graduate Dental Education (GDE) students will only be considered for non-University-based funding (Federal loan, if applicable, and alternative loans).

 Penn Dental Medicine offers scholarships up to a maximum of $30,000 to incoming students for their accomplishments demonstrated throughout their undergraduate education and beyond as well as their potential to contribute to the legacy of excellence at Penn Dental Medicine.